boratyng/docker/magicblast/README.md

 Please note that this docker image contains only the magicblast executable.
 The blast-workbench container (see https://github.com/ncbi/docker/blob/master/blast-workbench/README.md) hosts magicblast as well as utilities to update databases, fetch lists of taxids or make BLAST databases.

-The magicBLAST documentaton is at https://ncbi.github.io/magicblast/
+The Magic-BLAST documentaton is at https://ncbi.github.io/magicblast/

 [1]: https://www.ncbi.nlm.nih.gov/pubmed/31345161